EastCoastProduct/homepage/src/technologies/react-native.md

 ## Why we use React Native

-### Native experience
+### True native experience

-With React Native, all mobile experiences are truly native.
-When you are building for mobile, your users will not be able to tell the difference.
+With React Native, we’re using JavaScript but still building a truly native mobile experience.
+Your users won’t even be able to tell the difference.

-### Two platforms in much less time
+### Dual-platform dev

-Building for both iOS and Android has never been easier.
-React Native lets us to build once and push to both platforms.
-We can ensure you’re meeting your customers whether they primarily use an iOS or Android device.
+Building for both iOS and Android is incredibly easy.
+React Native lets us to code once and still push to both platforms.
+This ensures we’re reaching as many of your customers as possible.

-### Popularity
+### Support

-React Native is backed by companies like Facebook and AirBnB, just like the React.
+React Native is used and maintained by companies like Facebook and AirBnB.
 And, just like React, there is an extensive ecosystem around React Native.
 It’s here for the long haul.
 You can build with confidence knowing that you are building for the future.